T-U-R-A/tura-coding-book/Chapter1and2.typ

 \

 *Intuitive Explanation* :

-The spiral fills outward in square layers, where layer L contains all cells with $max(x,y) = L$.
+The spiral fills outward in square layers, where layer L contains all cells with $max(x, y) = L$.
 Each layer's diagonal cell (L, L) holds the value L²-L+1, serving as our anchor point.

 *The key insight:*

 - Even layers fill downward then leftward, while odd layers fill rightward then upward.
 So for even layers, if you're on the rightmost edge (x=L), you subtract how far down you are from the diagonal; otherwise you're on the top edge, so add how far left you are.

 - Odd layers work inversely: if you're on the top edge (y=L), subtract your leftward distance; otherwise you're on the left edge, so add your downward distance.
 This directional pattern emerges because the spiral alternates its filling direction with each layer to maintain continuity.

 *Example:* y = 5, x = 3